Terenceyuyue/varFEM/README.md

   - A variational formulation based programming is shown for 1-D, 2-D and 3-D problems in Folder variational.
 The arrangement is entirely  process-oriented and thus is easy to understand.

   - **As in FreeFem, fundamental functions --- int1d.m, int2d.m and int3d.m are designed to match the variational formulation of the underlying PDEs.
-These functions can resolve both scalar and vector equations (see also assem1d.m, assem2d.m and assem3d.m).**
+These functions can resolve both scalar and vectorial equations (see also assem1d.m, assem2d.m and assem3d.m).**

   - At present, only Lagrange elements of order up to three are provided, including 1-D problems, Poisson equation, linear elasticity problem, mixed FEM of biharmonic equation and Stokes problem.